AtlasOfLivingAustralia/rasd-static/README.md

 # RASD static site and assets

 Welcome!
-This project contains the infrastructure, code and the deployment pipeline to launch and develop the RASD static site
+This project contains the infrastructure, code and the deployment pipeline to launch and develop the RASD static site and automted user pool backups.

 ## Architecture